psu13/mutable-hakyll/about.md

 There is nothing particularly exciting or novel about this site.
 When I have things on my mind I'll write them down here.
 The pages here are either unique to this place, or are collected and revised versions of older content.

-The older content comes from things that I wrote at two previous web sites that you will not have heard of.
-First, the long running mostly dual- but sometimes multi-authored weblog [tleaves](http://tleaves.com/ "tleaves").
+Most of the older content comes from the long running mostly dual- but sometimes multi-authored weblog that you never head of: [tleaves](http://tleaves.com/ "tleaves").
 Pete and I spent several years ranting and raving about various things there.

 A second set of older content comes from a blogger site that I set up to journal my descent into astrophotography addiction.
 This was called [A Telescope in the City](http://atelescopeinthecity.blogspot.com "A Telescope in the City"), a title that I still like.
 Once I get the content here I might make a second site to keep that name around.
 I'm not sure.